trizen/raku-rosettacode/programming_tasks/B/Bitmap.md

 ```

-Thanks to the <tt>rw</tt> trait on the <tt>pixel</tt> method, we don't actually need to define two separate methods, <tt>set-pixel</tt> and <tt>get-pixel</tt>, but that is an explicit requirement of the task.
+Thanks to the `rw` trait on the `pixel` method, we don't actually need to define two separate methods, `set-pixel` and `get-pixel`, but that is an explicit requirement of the task.
 (Beware your presuppositions!
 In Perl 6, accessors only determine identity, not use.
 In particular, identity is considered orthogonal to lvalue/rvalue context.)